Carjacking Crimes in Florida

 In Hillsborough County, FL, the defendant is not eligible to post bond for carjacking or any offenses included under section 812.133, Fla.
 Stat., until after the first appearance hearing in court.

-In these cases, it is important to have an attorney at the first appearance bond hearing so that you have the best chance of getting the bond set as low as possible and the most favorable pretrial release conditions.
+In these cases, it is important to have an attorney at the first appearance bond hearing to get the bond set as low as possible and the most favorable pretrial release conditions.

 Attorneys for Carjacking Crimes in Tampa, FL

-We represent clients charged with a variety of robbery crimes including home invasion, robbery by sudden snatching, strong-arm robbery, and carjacking.
+We represent clients charged with various robbery crimes, including home invasion, robbery by sudden snatching, strong-arm robbery, and carjacking.

-Contact us to find out more about the charges pending against you, the potential penalties that might apply to that offense, and the best ways to fight the charges.
+Contact us to learn more about the pending charges against you, the potential penalties that might apply to that offense, and the best ways to fight the charges.

 Call (813) 250-0500.